 ✥ ✥ ✥

 A lack of clear agreement on the content of the next release can give the stakeholders the impression that the scope is negotiable up until the release date.
-As a result the release date can suffer from feature creep and the team ends postponing delivery over and over again.
+As a result, the release date can suffer from feature creep and the team ends up postponing delivery over and over again.

 Product Owners that create a release plan in isolation will miss out on the intelligence and insights of the Development Teams.
 Furthermore, the teams will not feel ownership of the plan and therefore they will be less likely to feel committed to any forecast.